 We have a strong track record in this area, having developed twelve thermal energy technologies to commercial implementation – including the Olympic torch and stadium flames for the Sydney, Athens and Rio Games and a low-NOx kiln burner.

 We use a range of technologies in state-of-the-art facilities to address four main research challenges: sustainable secure power, sustainable fuels, sustainable minerals, and sustainable networks and grids through our research projects.

-Solar ThermalSolar Thermal research, including the $15 million ARENA Solar Thermal for Alumina Project and our contributions to $87 million Australian Solar Thermal Research Initiative (ASTRI).
+Solar ThermalSolar Thermal research, including the ARENA Solar Thermal in the Bayer Alumina Process Project and our contributions to $87 million Australian Solar Thermal Research Initiative (ASTRI).